laurakond/Artly/README.md

 **Default images**

-- The artwork and profile features come with a preset default image in case the user has not chosen or updated the images.
+- The artwork and profile features come with a pre-set default image in case the user has not chosen or updated the images.

   - This way other features, such as the artwork view and the Avatar view, can function without an issue.